Modified string method for finding minimum energy path: Conclusion

 \section{Conclusion}

 In this paper a modified version of the string method is proposed.
-The proposed method allows determining the MEP by minimization of intermediate images.
-The intermediate images are minimized subjected to the condition that they remain on hyperplanes which are perpendicular to the tangent to the string.
-The algorithm is simple and easy to implement and provides the flexibility of using faster minimization algorithms.
+The proposed method allows determining the MEP by finding the minimum energy configuration along the hyperplanes normal to the path.
+The algorithm is simple, easy to implement and provides the flexibility of using faster minimization algorithms.

 The applicability of the algorithm is demonstrated using a simple two-dimensional potential energy landscape.
 The algorithm can be easily extended to study systems of higher dimensions.
-As examples taken from nature, diffusion barrier of an ad-atom on the surface of Cu and the process of heterogeneous dislocation nucleation from the corner of a nano-wire are evaluated.
+As examples taken from nature, diffusion barriers of an ad-atom on the surface of Cu and the process of heterogeneous dislocation nucleation from the corner of a nano-wire are evaluated.
+For the ease of reference, codes for some sample problems are placed in a publicly accessed web link.$\cite{StringWebLink}$